andraspatka/q-swarm/README.md

 You can set up the **run configurations** the same way.

+**Note:** If you want to build and run the project from CLion, then you need to make some changes to the .argos file.
+In each *library* attribute, replace the root folder **build** with **cmake-build-debug**

+So basically the root folder in the *library* attribute should be:

+ - **build** if you want to build and run with the help of qswarm.sh
+ - **cmake-build-debug** if you want to build and run from CLion

 ### Recommendation: Add *.argos as an xml file association

 Files with .argos file extensions use the XML structure.
 It makes editing them a whole lot easier, if the editor recognizes them as XML files.